ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/tunn3lv1s10n.md

 Image Size                      : 1134x306
 Megapixels                      : 0.347
 ```
-Finding this wikipedia article about the BMP file format we step through the hex bytes of the image and modify in an attempt to fix them.
-To do this I would reccomend using a
-hex editor.
-Personally I use HexEditor Neo because it is free and I am familiar with it but any should work.
+Finding this wikipedia article about the BMP file format (https://en.wikipedia.org/wiki/BMP_file_format) we step through the hex bytes of the image and modify them in an attempt to un-corrupt the image.
+To do this I would reccomend using a hex editor.
+Personally I use HexEditor Neo because it is free and I am familiar with it but any should work just fine.
 ![Original Header Bytes](https://github.com/ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/blob/main/Forensics/snip1.PNG)

 As seen in the screenshot the first few bytes of the header to the bitmap image are: